sourcegraph/handbook/content/communication/index.md

 ### Scratchpads and ephemeral information (non-sources of truth)

 The following places are not sources of truth.
 Treat documents and conversations in these places as "scratchpads" or documents that were true at creation time but aren't expected to be up-to-date.
-Any decisions or changes resulting from these places need to be reflected in a [source of truth](#sources-of-truth):
+Any changes resulting from these places need to be reflected in a [source of truth](#sources-of-truth):

 - [Slack](team_chat.md)
 - [RFCs](rfcs/index.md)